Tennessee Volunteers football: Rivalries

 The Vols' main rivalries include the Alabama Crimson Tide (Third Saturday in October) and Vanderbilt Commodores.
 Tennessee's longest and most played rivalry is with the Kentucky Wildcats.
 Since the formation of the SEC Eastern Division in 1992, the Vols have had emerging rivalries with the Florida Gators, Georgia Bulldogs, and the South Carolina Gamecocks.
 None of their games have trophies, although Kentucky–Tennessee used to battle over a trophy called the Beer Barrel from 1925 until 1999.
 The Volunteers used to have important rivalries with the Georgia Tech Yellow Jackets, Auburn Tigers, and Ole Miss Rebels until Georgia Tech left the SEC and realignment forced them to drop Auburn and Ole Miss from the schedule annually.

+Starting in the 2026-2027 NCAA Football Season, The Vols' three annual opponents are the Alabama Crimson Tide, the Kentucky Wildcats, and the Vanderbilt Commodores.
+Because of this scheduling change, the Vols will no longer annually play the Florida Gators (an annual opponent since 1990) or the Georgia Bulldogs (an annual opponent since 1992).

 Championships

 National championships

 Tennessee has been selected as national championships six times from NCAA-designated major selectors, including twice (2) from major wire-services: AP Poll and Coaches Poll.
 Tennessee claims all six national championships.

 The Associated Press (AP) has selected Tennessee as national champions twice, in 1951 and 1998.
 The No. 1 Vols lost in the Sugar Bowl following the 1951 season after being named AP and UPI national champions due to the polls being conducted before the bowl season prior to 1965 and 1974 respectively.
 The 1938 and 1950 championships, while not AP titles, were recognized by a majority and a plurality of overall selectors/polls, respectively.